Arts · 艺术 yìshù

 Zhōngguó huà

-Chinese painting (also called 国画 guóhuà — national painting) is a tradition distinct from Western oil painting not merely in technique but in philosophical orientation: its goal is not photographic accuracy but the capture of essence, spirit, and the painter's own cultivation through brush and ink.
+Chinese painting (also called 国画 guóhuà, national painting) differs from Western oil painting in philosophical orientation as much as technique: its goal is the capture of essence, spirit, and the painter's own cultivation through brush and ink, not photographic accuracy.

 概览 gàilǎn Spirit Over Representation